Common murre: Flight

-The common murre flies with fast wing beats and has a flight speed of 80 km/h.
+The common murre flies with fast wing beats and has a flight speed of 80 kph.
 Groups of birds are often seen flying together in a line just above the sea surface.
 However, a high wing loading of 2 g/cm^{2} means that this species is not very agile and take-off is difficult.
 Common murres become flightless for 45–60 days while moulting their primary feathers.
 The sound of the wing beats of the murres are often described as similar to a helicopter.